lucadibello/in-house-greenhouse/README.md

 ### **5.2.1 App's API**

-As for APIs within the application, we find: the authentication API, the core API, the data API, the greenhouse API, the plant API, the location API, the keyhain API and the reactotron API.
+As for APIs within the application, we find: the authentication API, the core API, the data API, the greenhouse API, the plant API, the location API.

 As regards the core API, there is the management of the error in the case of the response from the server, more precisely the part dedicated to authentication.
 Furthermore we have the part inherent to the configuration and the part of the printouts for the errors that can be generated inside, such as: connection error, client error, network error, elimination error ..
 In addition, there is the management of the data type and response management to data, more precisely: greenhouse API data, plant API data, location API data.